These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 Instructions

-- Line a couple of baking sheets with parchment paper and remove the shortbread dough from the refrigerator.
-Shape tablespoon size pieces of dough into balls, make an indentation with your thumb in the center of each one, dip the tops in the ground almonds, and place on the baking sheets, sparking them about 2 inches apart.
-Fill the indentation in each cookie with ½ – 1 teaspoon of preserves.
+- Shape tablespoon-size pieces of dough into balls, make an indentation with your thumb in the center of each one, dip the tops in the ground almonds, and place them on the baking sheets, sparking them about 2 inches apart.
+Fill the indentation in each cookie with ½ – 1 teaspoon of jam or preserves.

 - Bake for 14-16 minutes.
 When ready, the cookies will have small cracks in the tops and be set, but still soft.
 Let cool completely on the baking sheet.